Markim Hall, Second Floor

 Candidates for the program should have an interest in both the science component – the physical and biological systems of the planet – and the social sciences, but the program welcomes student from all academic disciplines.

-- Dr. Mike Meadows, Director of the Globalization and the Environment program is chair of the university’s Department of Geographical and Environmental Sciences.
+- Dr. Mike Meadows, Director of the program is chair of the university’s Department of Geographical and Environmental Sciences.

 - Dr. Dianna Shandy, Professor of Anthropology, Macalester College is the 2014 visiting faculty member.

 This is a spring program only, beginning in early January and ending in June.

 Students live in a shared house close to the UCT campus.

 The program includes a five-day excursion to the Kalahari, Western and Northern Capes.
 Additional fieldtrips vary by semester, but may include: Kirstenbosch Botanical Gardens, The District Six Museum, and visits to townships.

 Students are encouraged to take advantage of the numerous clubs and activities available to them on the UCT campus.